Norwegian identity card: Need for a new ID card system

 By the mid-2000s the situation had become untenable, with no generic, government-issued ID card available.
 Postal ID cards were phased out, banks were wanting to rid themselves of their obligation, passports could only be issued to Norwegian citizens and driver's licenses were restricted to those with the right to drive motor vehicles.
 Some people were left using their passports as their only valid ID.
 Certain group of immigrants were not able to acquire IDs altogether.
 Non-Norwegian citizens could not be issued passports, and without a government-issued ID card which showed their national identity number, they were unable to open a bank account.
 This further hindered them from getting jobs, as Norwegian anti-money laundering laws require wages to be paid to a bank account.
-The situation was not aided by Norway at the time not allowing multiple citizenship, which discouraged many foreigners who were long-term residents to apply for Norwegian citizenship.
+The situation was exacerbated by Norway at the time not allowing multiple citizenship, which discouraged many foreigners who were long-term residents to apply for Norwegian citizenship.

 Another issue was the lack of a government-issued eID.
 Banking, most private and eGovernment services relied heavily on private eID services, the most common being the bank-issued BankID.
 NorSIS stated that this was problematic because the government had no way of directly issuing eID with sufficiently high security levels.
 This largely effected the same people as were not able to open bank accounts, since holding a valid bank account had become the de facto means of acquiring an eID.
 NorSIS was also concerned that the quality of authentication issued by banks was inferior to that carried out by the police, which could lead to more fake IDs.
-Additionally, it was possible for a impostor to receive an eID for another person, without the victim having knowledge of the eID being issued.
+Additionally, it was possible for an impostor to receive an eID for another person, without the victim having knowledge of the eID being issued.
 NorSIS recommended that all residents and other people in the National Population Register be issued a root eID from the government, as part of an ID card, and that other eID use these root eIDs as the basis for their verification.